PCykana/Markdown-notes/basic-stylization/Links-n-Code.md

 '''

-also show off code with 3 single quotes or one single quote for 'smaller stuff'
+also show off code with 3 single quotes or one single quote for 'smaller' 'stuff'